 The battle for AI supremacy is officially on between Microsoft and Google.
 The excitement around AI (Artificial Intelligence) has reach fever pitch in the last 60 days or so.
-It’s gone from one or two weekly posts on specialised blogs to multiple new daily articles, opinions, and hot takes about AI, not to mention actual new information and announcements by Microsoft, Google, and other players in the AI space.
+It’s gone from one or two weekly posts on specialized blogs to multiple new daily articles, opinions, and hot takes about AI, not to mention actual new information and announcements by Microsoft, Google, and other players in the AI space.

 After teasing a “new” Bing in the last week or two, Microsoft finally gave us the full news release and a special live event in Seattle about the integration of ChatGPT in future iterations of Bing, Edge, Azure, and other Microsoft products.
 The demo and details from Microsoft weren’t only impressive, but a shot across Google’s bow—prompting the search giant to respond with its own announcement about its own AI initiative, Bard.
 As the New York Times reported, OpenAI’s launch of ChatpGPT and Microsoft’s subsequent investment caused a “code red” at Google.